VictoriaL-y/telegram-bot-netlify/README.md

 ### Dotenv

-To install the Dotenv module that loads environment variables from a .env file into process.env
+To install the Dotenv module that loads environment variables

 `npm install dotenv`

-The .env file should contain TELEGRAM_TOKEN, MONGODB_USER and MONGODB_PASSWORD
+It's also necessary to set on Netlify the following environment variables: TELEGRAM_TOKEN, MONGODB_USER and MONGODB_PASSWORD

 ### Axios